 We’d love to find someone who’s as passionate as us about achieving positive outcomes in the lives of children and young people in Wales and their ability to access their rights.

-What skills and knowledge you will need
+What skills and experience will you need for this role?

-Closing date for receipt of applications: 9am Monday 30th July 2018
+Closing date for receipt of applications: 9am Monday 9 August 2021

-Interviews for this post will take place on Monday 13th August 2018
+Interviews for this post will take place on Thursday 26th August 2021

-We welcome enquiries from everyone and greatly value diversity in our workforce and we would particularly welcome applications from underrepresented groups.
 A large print, braille or audio version of this advert can be obtained on request.